Leadership Coaching and Career Coaching Tip

 Leadership Coaching Step 2 – INSPIRE

 Who do you aspire to be in your professional world?
-Is it someone who blames, defends or avoids?
+Is it someone who focussed on the negative in others, blames, defends or avoids?
 Or is it someone who can move towards difficult conversations or tasks with courage?
 How can your values inspire you to behave towards what is important to you?

 Leadership Coaching Step 3 – TRANSFORM

-Write down what could be a small step “towards” your boss.
+Write down what could be a small step “towards” your Manager or Leader.
 It could even be a micro-step.
 Some examples are:

 - Listen to your Leader in a meeting when you would prefer to look at your device or wish you were on a beach.
 Notice when you mind drifts off, and bring it back.
 You may miss the most important thing you need to hear that day, or the part of your Leader’s message that is actually important to you.